 Consider a triple $(\beta,k,l)$ with $l\le 1$.
 For $\beta=0,1,$ the values have been computed above.
 For $\beta>1$, the degree axiom~\eqref{ax_deg} implies that $k\ge 2.$ Using Theorem~\ref{thm:recursion}\ref{reduce_bd}, express the required invariant as sums of invariants that are either of smaller degree or have equal degree and less boundary marked points.
 Either way, we get invariants with data of smaller lexicographical order, known by induction. \end{proof}

-\begin{cor} All the invariants of $(\P^n,\RP^n)$ are of the form $\frac{m}{2^r}$ with $m,r\in\Z$. \end{cor} \begin{proof} This is immediate from the recursive process, noting that the initial conditions are integer, and the only contribution to the denominators comes from the divisor axiom, therefore consisting of powers of $2$. \end{proof}
+\begin{cor} All the invariants of $(\P^n,\RP^n)$ are of the form $\frac{m}{2^r}$ with $m,r\in\Z$. \end{cor} \begin{proof} This is immediate from the recursive process noting that the initial conditions are integer, and the only contribution to the denominators comes from the divisor axiom.
+Therefore, the denominators consist of powers of $2$. \end{proof}